BioDesign-Automation-Consortium/iwbda-website/content/authors/carolus-vitalis-24/_index.md

 ---
 # Display name
-title: Lukas Buecherl
+title: Carolus Vitalis

 # Username (this should match the folder name)
 authors:
-- Lukas Buecherl
+- Carolus Vitalis

 #Author Names (alternative spellings etc)
 names:
-- Lukas Buecherl
+- Carolus Vitalis

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: General Chair
+role: Publication Chair

 # Organizations/Affiliations
 organizations:
-- name: Utah State University
+- name: University of Colorado Boulder
   url: ""

 #Order to show in compared to other authors when using people section
 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads, 900 for tools, 1000 for projects, 900 for tools, 1000 for projects
-weight: 1
+weight: 3

 #Utah or CU
 #university: CU